ssube/isolex/docs/handler/LearnHandler.md

 ### Execute

-To execute an existing command, pass the trigger name, destination controller (command name), and any arguments:
+To execute an existing command, pass the keyword name, destination controller (command name), and any arguments:

 > input: `run test 1 2 3`
 >